-- 3.1 In this section, we outline in more detail the policy option that we have considered for appraisal.
+3.1 In this section, we outline in more detail the policy option that we have considered for appraisal.
 We also give an overview as to the methodology used to assess the costs and benefits of the policy option considered and the two counterfactuals.
-In the Impact Assessment to the nuclear safeguards regulations consultation, we provided estimates of the cost of implementing a new regime and the cost of complying with safeguards regulation that could be imposed on industry.
-Below we update and refine these assessments, based on stakeholder engagement throughout the consultation period. - 3.2 For the purpose of our analysis, we have considered three scenarios in this Impact Assessment.
-We have not considered any non-regulatory policy options as viable, as they would not be capable of providing the confidence required for compliance with international nuclear non-proliferation measures.
+In the Impact Assessment to the NS Bill, we provided indicative estimates of the cost of complying with safeguards regulation that could be imposed on industry.
+Below we update and refine these initial indicative assessments, based on stakeholder engagement and workshops with industry.
+For the purpose of our analysis, we have considered three scenarios in this Impact Assessment